pyroesp/GBDSO/README.md

 ## Replacement parts

 The input opamps MC33182D is not being sold anymore, at least not on digikey.
-So looking around I thought the TL062 would be a nice replacement but the numbers weren't similar.
+So looking around I thought the TL062 would be a nice replacement but the numbers weren't quite similar.
 I've looked at the TL072 and this one looks pretty good, the only downside is that it isn't a low power opamp.

 If we compare the current consumption from the TL072 and the MC33182D, the TL072 uses 5 times more current (1.4mA typ.) than the MC33182D (420µA).